 Appoint members to maintain and manage the SGA Tampon Initiative created by Vice President L. Rose

-Shall work with the Mary Ellen Brandell Volunteer Center, the Sarah R. Opperman Leadership Institute, and other relevant campus organizations to coordinate and develop diverse volunteer opportunities for the members of Student Government Association and the student body at-large
+Shall work with the Mary Ellen Brandell Volunteer Center, the Sarah R. Opperman Leadership Institute, and other relevant campus organizations to coordinate and develop diverse volunteer opportunities for the members of Student Government Association and the student body at-large.

 SECTION 5- Sustainability